 Los Angeles Domestic Violence Attorney

-If you need guidance and compassionate legal counsel to see you through an abusive divorce, custody, or protective order matter in Los Angeles or if you were falsely accused of domestic violence, the Los Angeles domestic violence attorneys at Fernandez & Karney want to help.
+If you need guidance and compassionate legal counsel to see you through an abusive divorce, custody, or protective order matter in Los Angeles or if you were falsely accused of domestic violence, the Los Angeles domestic violence attorneys at Fernandez Law Group want to help.

-At Fernandez & Karney, our domestic violence attorneys are:
+At Fernandez Law Group, our domestic violence attorneys are:

-- Knowledgeable in all areas of domestic abuse law, including the new Covid-19 provisions
+• Knowledgeable in all areas of domestic abuse law.

-Our Los Angeles Domestic Violence Attorneys Can Help
+Partner with Skilled Los Angeles, CA Domestic Violence Attorneys Who Can Help

-At Fernandez & Karney, our domestic abuse attorneys will work tirelessly to build and present your case in Los Angeles.
+At Fernandez Law Group, our domestic abuse attorneys will work tirelessly to build and present your case in Los Angeles.
 We want a positive outcome for you and your loved ones, whether you are asserting or defending a domestic violence charge.

-The domestic violence attorneys at Fernandez & Karney will also:
+The domestic violence attorneys at Fernandez Law Group will also:

-- Answer your questions promptly and keep you updated as your case progresses
+• Answer your questions promptly and keep you updated as your case progresses. • Stand beside you throughout your entire legal case.

-Reach out to Fernandez & Karney to schedule a confidential consultation regarding your case.
-Our Los Angeles family law lawyers will listen to you and provide you with information about the best legal steps to take moving forward.
+Contact Fernandez Law Group to schedule a confidential consultation about your case.
+Our Los Angeles family law lawyers will listen to you and inform you about the best legal steps.

 What is Domestic Violence in California?